pagkly/Zed/Investopedia3/Hotelling's Theory.md

 ### Theory and Practice

-In theory, then, the price increase rates of [non-renewable resources like oil](https://www.investopedia.com/articles/financial-theory/08/hotelling-theory-price-oil.asp), copper, coal, iron ore, zinc, nickel, etc. should track the pace of real interest rate increases.
+In theory, then, the price increase rates of [[non-renewable resources like oil]](https://www.investopedia.com/articles/financial-theory/08/hotelling-theory-price-oil.asp), copper, coal, iron ore, zinc, nickel, etc. should track the pace of real interest rate increases.
 In practice, the Federal Reserve Bank of Minneapolis concluded in a 2014 study that Hotelling's theory fails.
 The price appreciation rates of all the basic commodities examined by authors fell short, some far short, of the annual average rate of U.S. Treasury securities.
 The authors suspected that extraction costs explained the difference.

 ### Who Was Harold Hotelling?